 ALB supports iQUIC and gQUIC.
 For more information, see Use QUIC to accelerate the delivery of video and audio content.

-To create an HTTPS listener, you must configure an SSL certificate for identity authentication to ensure secure data transfer.
+To create an HTTPS listener, you must configure an SSL certificate for identity authentication to secure data transmission.
+The following table describes the certificates that are supported by ALB.

 Certificate | Description | Required for one-way authentication | Required for mutual authentication |